-Technology, Society and the Future (CIVL 4460) 3CR
+Technology, Society and the Future (CIVL 4460) 3CR (or ANTH 2430)

 Impact of technology and technological change on society - past, present, future; specific technologies, e.g. construction, machine power, computers, communications, medical, military: the process of technological change; invisible effects of technology; technology and resource use; sustainable development, limits to growth and the role of technology.

-Prerequisite: written requirement
+Prerequisite: A grade of "C" or better in one of the courses from the list of Written English for Engineering Students, or the former ENGL 1310, or the former ENGL 1320.